JonasTroeltsch/CLD-LABO/Labo01/003_Questions.md

   instance?

 ```
-TODO
+The smallest instance type is t2.nano with 1 vCPU and 0.5 GiB of memory.

+The biggest instance type is u-6tb1.112xlarge with 448 vCPUs and 6144 GiB of memory.
 ```

 * How long did it take for the new instance to get into the _running_ state?

 ```
-TODO
+a few seconds
 ```

 * Using the commands to explore the machine listed earlier, respond to the following questions and explain how you came to the answer:

   * What's the difference between time here in Switzerland and the time set on the machine?

 ```
-TODO
+$ date
+Thu 14 Mar 2024 12:51:13 PM UTC

+Time in Switzerland is UTC+1 (at the time of writing 14.03.2024), time on the machine is UTC.
 ```

   * What's the name of the hypervisor?
 ```
-TODO
+$ sudo grep -i -e virtual -e vbox -e xen /var/log/kern.log
+Mar 14 12:30:10 ip-10-0-9-12 kernel: [    0.076971] Booting paravirtualized kernel on KVM
+Mar 14 12:40:53 ip-10-0-14-14 kernel: [    0.101515] Booting paravirtualized kernel on KVM

+The hypervisor is KVM.
 ```

     * How much free space does the disk have?